Last Updated on 02/03/2020 by Brett Day

 - Image Quality

 - How the ergonomics seep into everything that you need to do with this camera

 The Fujifilm X-H1 is a fantastic camera in many respects.
 The company gave it bar none the best autofocus of any APS-C camera out there.
 On top of that there is great image quality, in body image stabilization and the addition of great video.
 Plus it’s weather sealed and has menus that are pretty simple to use.
 The biggest problem has more to do with the ergonomics: they just don’t feel right and you need a massive hand to even make sense of it otherwise.
 Fujifilm is taking what’s so great about them (their retro ergonomics) and trying to get rid of them at least with this camera.
 And I feel like that’s wrong.
 If they had made the camera bigger and even perhaps gotten rid of the massive grip for the hand, it would have made sense and would have perhaps been more like an old Nikon F.

 The professional photographer that this camera is targeted to will have a serious time considering whether or not to get it.
 It has all of the absolute best features that Fujifilm has packed into it, but the ergonomics are just so much of a let down.

 The Fujifilm X-H1 receives four out of five stars.
 Want one?
-They’re $1,899 on Amazon.
+They’re less than $1,000 on Adorama.